tapincugur/AWS-EKS/helm-jenkins/README.md

-# Scaling Jenkins in Kubernetes
+# Scaling Jenkins in AWS EKS
 Firstly, you should clone this repository on your server.
 You can edit "plugin.txt" file according to your code requirements.